How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 1. Pricing All Content the Same

-2. Starting High and Never Adjusting
+2. Starting Too Low and Never Raising

-3. Ignoring the Power of $3 PPVs
+3. Ignoring the Power of the Entry PPV

 4. Over-Relying on Mass PPV